We represent homeowners in Harrison County (Second District) against negligent pest control companies.

 Mississippi law provides strong protections for homeowners who have been failed by their pest control company.
 Damages can include the cost of repairs, diminished property value, loss of use of the home, and in cases involving fraud or willful misconduct, punitive damages.

 We've represented Biloxi homeowners against both national pest control chains and local operators.
-In one case involving a home near the Back Bay, the pest control company had failed to drill the chimney and veneer as required — resulting in damage that required repairs estimated between $345,000 and $414,000.
+In one case involving a home near the Back Bay, the pest control company had failed to drill the chimney and veneer as required — resulting in extensive structural damage that independent contractors confirmed required major reconstruction, far beyond anything the company's own "estimate" acknowledged.

 We don't accept the company's repair estimate.
 We hire our own independent contractors and entomologists to determine the true cost of making the homeowner whole.